George Galloway (cricketer)

 George Gibson Galloway (22 February 1803 (date christened) – 29 August 1867) was an English cricketer.
 Galloway's batting style is unknown.
 He was born in Nottingham, and died there.

-Galloway made his first-class debut for Nottingham Cricket Club (aka Nottinghamshire)] against Sussex in 1837.
-He made two further first-class appearances during the season for Nottingham, against Kent and Sussex.
-He also made a single first-class appearance in that season for the Gentlemen of Nottinghamshire against the Players of Nottinghamshire.
-In his four first-class appearances, Galloway scored 17 runs at an average of 2.83, with a high score of 11.
+Galloway made his debut for Nottingham Cricket Club (aka Nottinghamshire)] against Sussex in 1837.
+He made two further appearances during the season for Nottingham, against Kent and Sussex.
+He also made a single appearance in that season for the Gentlemen of Nottinghamshire against the Players of Nottinghamshire.
+In his four appearances, Galloway scored 17 runs at an average of 2.83, with a high score of 11.